 Blue Review (literary journal)

-Blue Review was originally founded as The Lit, a literary publication, in 1901.
+Blue Review (view the 2020 publication) was originally founded as The Lit, a literary publication, in 1901.
 Its name changed in the 1980s, and shortly after, artwork was included in the annual publication for the first time.
 The Columbia Scholastic Press Association critiques Blue Review each year, and the publication has steadily placed in the top two categories, receiving several Gold Crown and Silver Crown awards.
 The 2019 Blue Review received a Silver Crown.

 The Mercersburg News